 Plant Lilacs as striking specimen plants, in groups for a dramatic effect, or use them to create fragrant, privacy hedges.
 They fit seamlessly into shrub borders, alongside roses, peonies, and other flowering companions, enhancing the garden’s overall appeal.

 In addition to their ornamental value, lilacs also have a long history of cultural and medicinal uses.
-In traditional cultures, lilacs were used to treat various ailments, including headaches, nausea, and skin conditions.
+Traditional cultures used them to treat various ailments, including headaches, nausea, and skin conditions.
 Flowers and leaves were also used to make fragrant perfumes and soaps.

 Lilacs are relatively low-maintenance and thrive in various soil types, from sandy loams to heavy clay.
 They favor sunny to partially shaded spots and require well-drained soil.
 Notably hardy in cold climates, they should be regularly watered, especially in dry spells.
 Pruning in late winter or early spring is vital for promoting vigorous growth and ensuring a profusion of blooms.

 However, be mindful of powdery mildew, a common issue with Lilac bushes.
 Ensuring good air circulation and proper care can mitigate this problem, keeping your plants healthy and blooming beautifully year after year.